Anosov contact metrics, Dirichlet optimization and entropy: Curvature of Anosov contact metrics

 \begin{corollary} If $(M,\alpha)$ is an Anosov contact manifold, we have

 \end{corollary}

 It should be noted that this does not give a local obstruction as for any contact manifold, the condition $Ricci(X_\alpha)=2$ (equivalently, $\mathcal{L}_{X_\alpha} g=0$) can be achieved locally.
-Naturally, we can then use the expansion uniformization theorem, as in Section~\ref{s6}, to deform the contact metric in order to make the value of $Ricci(X_\alpha)$ arbitrary close to this bound almost everywhere.
-Before stating this result, we note that we can make similar uniformization of $\alpha$-sectional curvatures as well.
-Perrone \cite{torsion} computes such sectional curvatures for a critical contact metric and the uniformization process implies similar formulas hold asymptotically.
-However, one should note that $\alpha$-sectional curvatures, unlike $Ricci(X_\alpha)$, also depend on the derivative of expansion rates.
-But expansion uniformization theorem gives us control over these quantities as well.
-In \cite{hoz2}, it is shown that for any unit vector $e\in \xi$, we can show that the $\alpha$-sectional corresponding to $e$ can be computed as
+Naturally, as in Section~\ref{s6}, we can deform the contact metric, in order to make expansions asymptotically uniform and make the value of $Ricci(X_\alpha)$ arbitrary close to this bound almost everywhere.
+Before stating this result, we note that we can make similar {\em uniformization} of the $\alpha$-sectional curvatures as well.
+Perrone \cite{torsion} computes such sectional curvatures for a critical contact metric.
+More specifically, for a critical contact metric, he shows that